kooparse/zalgebra/README.md

 Methods | Description
 ------------ | -------------
-identity | Construct an identity matrix fromSlice | Construct new matrix from given slice of data getData | Return a pointer to the inner data transpose | Return the transpose matrix
+identity | Construct an identity matrix set | Set all matrix values to given value fromSlice | Construct new matrix from given slice of data getData | Return a pointer to the inner data transpose | Return the transpose matrix